Omar Torrijos

-Omar Efraín Torrijos Herrera (February 13, 1929 – July 31, 1981) was the Commander of the Panamanian National Guard and military leader of Panama from 1968 to his death in 1981.
-Torrijos was never officially the president of Panama, but instead held titles including "Maximum Leader of the Panamanian Revolution".
+Omar Efraín Torrijos Herrera (February 13, 1929 – July 31, 1981) was the Panamanian military leader of Panama, as well as the Commander of the Panamanian National Guard from 1968 to his death in 1981.
+Torrijos was never officially the president of Panama, but instead held self-imposed and all-encompassing titles including "Maximum Leader of the Panamanian Revolution".
 Torrijos took power in a coup d'état and instituted a number of social reforms.

 Torrijos is best known for negotiating the 1977 Torrijos–Carter Treaties that eventually gave Panama full sovereignty over the Panama Canal.
 The two treaties guaranteed that Panama would gain control of the Panama Canal after 1999, ending the control of the canal that the U.S. had exercised since 1903.
 On December 31, 1999, the final phase of the treaty, the US relinquished control of the Panama Canal and all areas in what had been the Panama Canal Zone.

-His son Martín Torrijos was elected president and served from 2004 to 2009.
+His son Martín Torrijos was president from 2004 to 2009.

 Background

-Torrijos was born in Santiago in the province of Veraguas, the sixth of eleven children.
-His father, José Maria Torrijos, was originally from Colombia, and was employed as a teacher.
+Omar Efraín Torrijos Herrera was born on February 13, 1929, in Santiago in the province of Veraguas, the sixth of twelve children.
+His parents were both employed as teachers.
+His Panamanian mother was Joaquina Herrera Gordillo, and his father, José Maria Torrijos Rada, was originally from Colombia.
 He was educated at the local Juan Demóstenes Arosemena School and, at eighteen, won a scholarship to the military academy in San Salvador.
 He graduated with a commission as a second lieutenant.
 He joined the Panamanian army, the National Guard (Guardia Nacional), in 1952.
 He was promoted to captain in 1956 then to major in 1960.
 He took a cadet course at the School of the Americas in 1965.
 He became the Executive Secretary of the National Guard in 1966.